HackerUSA-CE/curriculum_engineering_onboarding/README.md

 - Lead the lesson with a hook
 - Scaffold the class content
 - Design a Lesson Companion
+- Guide the instructor in your Instructor Guide

 ## Lesson 3
 - Create an activity
-- Build a lesson comprehensive quiz
+- Build a comprehensive quiz for the lesson
-- Guide the instructor in your Instructor Guide
+- HackerU Git and GitHub conventions
+- Submitting a pull request

 DON'T FORGET
 - Slide Templates